- Indigenous Knowledge Centres

 Indigenous Knowledge Centres

-Services provided by IKCs to the community are delivered at the discretion of Council and vary between IKCs, but may include:
+Other services provided by IKCs to their communities are delivered at the discretion of Council and vary between IKCs, but may include:

 - Public programs

 - Family history research

 IKCs are operated by 12 Indigenous Shire Councils located across Queensland from the Torres Straits and Cape York regions in the north to Cherbourg in the south.
 The first council operated Indigenous Knowledge Centre was established in 2002, with SLQ assisting Councils to open, refurbish and relocate IKCs since that time.
 SLQ operates the kuril dhagun Indigenous space, located in the Cultural Precinct, on Brisbane’s South Bank.